How do you cook that cut of beef you’ve got in the fridge now that you’re expecting?

 You definitely don’t have to forgo steak altogether, though.

-Beef contains plenty of iron, which you’ll need lots of as your baby grows.
+Beef can be a good source of dietary iron, which you’ll need lots of as your baby grows.

 Just make sure it’s well done, and you’re good to go!